lonekorean/wordpress-export-to-markdown/CONTRIBUTING.md

 Similarly, default frontmatter output is limited to just a few widely used fields to avoid bloat.
 However, you may add new optional frontmatter fields.

-To do so, add a new `.js` file into the [/src/frontmatter](https://github.com/lonekorean/wordpress-export-to-markdown/tree/master/src/frontmatter) folder.
-The filename should be the name of the frontmatter field, camelcased.
-See the other files there for code examples.
+To do so, follow the instructions in [/src/frontmatter/example.js](https://github.com/lonekorean/wordpress-export-to-markdown/tree/master/src/frontmatterexample.js).

 Users will be able to include your new frontmatter field by editing `frontmatter_fields` in [settings.js](https://github.com/lonekorean/wordpress-export-to-markdown/blob/master/src/settings.js).